irleibarra/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [irleibarra]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [December 4, Tuesday, 2018].

 ## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+#Day 1, December 4, 2018
+#Round 1: Responsive Web Design Certification (300 hours)
+#Today's Progress:
+Starting with Basic HTML and HTML5, moving forward, and  just a few steps to begin with Basic CSS

+#Thoughts:
+I have been moving fast trough Basic HTML and HTML5 but I want to be careful and go slow, at my pace for get the betters results in this challenge.